TheElectronicMusicProject/simple_audio_amplifier/README.md

 ## Notes for future redesign

-- Remove the circuitry to drive the D3 LED, put a LED driver instead (like the CL520N3-G).

 - Make the input compatible with stereo audio format too, adding a stereo to mono converter (summing OPAMP with double voltage).

 - Add more descriptive silkscreen on the PCB.